pywbem/pywbemtools/docs/pywbemlistener/cmdshelp.rst

       signal (e.g. kill), or the `pywbemlistener stop` command.

       A listener with that name must not be running, otherwise the command fails.

+      Note: The `pywbemlistener start` command should be used to start listeners, and it starts a `pywbemlistener run` command as a background process.
+Use the `pywbemlistener run` command only when you need to have control over how exactly the process runs in the background.

       Examples: